 By the beginning date of the fellowship, all applicants must have completed their ophthalmology residency training in an accredited general surgery program in the United States or Canada and have attained qualification to sit for the examination of the American Board of Ophthalmology.

-The candidate must have passed the USMLE examinations or any equivalent predecessor or successor examination and hold a valid ECFMG certificate.
-Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements and be visa-eligible.
+Foreign medical graduates with equivalent qualifications are also eligible to apply and have passed USMLE examinations (Step 1, Step 2 CS, and Step 2 CK), must hold a valid ECFMG certificate, and be visa-eligible.
+Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements.

 1 per year